 To reach Anonymous VPN client support, simply navigate to the FAQ section of the website using the link in the header or the footer.
 Once there, in the navigation bar on the left, you’ll see the option named Open Ticket to which they’ll reply via email.
 From our experience, the support is quick to respond and the answers are comprehensive and easy to understand.

 While the service itself looks quite dead at first sight, with the last posts in Facebook and Twitter dating back to March 2018, Anonymous VPN is still active – the comment by a user posted on Facebook six weeks ago has been replied to.

 The tool doesn’t offer a free trial.
 However, a three day trial for $2 (which is what we paid for this Anonymous VPN review) is certainly the next best thing, so users can give the service a test drive before they commit to the long-term plan.

 Concerning membership plans, they have two plans, and both have the same benefits, including unlimited bandwidth and a dynamic IP address.
 Each membership is limited up to three simultaneous connections.

 - Yearly – $69 ($5.75/month)

 Both long-term membership plans are backed by a 14-day money-back guarantee.
-According to their website, refunds can be requested after that time period but they will be assessed on a case by case basis.
+According to their website, refunds can be requested after that time period, but they will be assessed on a case by case basis.

-Conclusion of the Anonymous VPN review
+Conclusion of our Anonymous VPN review

 Ultimately, our Anonymous VPN review finds that it gives privacy to its users but is far from making them completely anonymous.